Sam Coonrod: Professional career

-San Francisco Giants

-Minor leagues
+Draft and minor leagues

 On June 6, 2014, the San Francisco Giants selected Coonrod in the fifth round, 148th overall, of the 2014 Major League Baseball draft.
 He was assigned to the Rookie Arizona League Giants, pitching in 15 games and starting in five, and earning his first professional win against the Arizona League Rangers.
 He recorded 1–0 record in 2014, with a 3.90 ERA and 25 strikeouts in 27 2/3 innings.
 In 2015, Coonrod was assigned to the Single-A Augusta GreenJackets of the South Atlantic League, earning his first win on May 21 in a 6–0 shutout of the Asheville Tourists.
 On July 27, Coonrod was named the South Atlantic League Pitcher of the Week, following a win against the Hickory Crawdads.
 In his final season start with the GreenJackets on September 6, 2015, Coonrod struck out nine batters in five innings, the second-highest that season, in a 4–2 victory over the Charleston RiverDogs.
 He finished the season with a 7–5 record and 3.14 ERA in 23 games and 111 2/3 innings.

 Coonrod opened the 2016 season with the High–A San Jose Giants of the California League, pitching at the front of the starting rotation.
 After going 5–0 with a 0.57 ERA and holding his opponents to a .179 batting average in his first month with San Jose, Coonrod was named the California League Player of the Month for May 2016.
 In June, Coonrod was one of four San Jose Giants named to the 2016 California League All-Star team.
 That same month, he was promoted to the Double-A Richmond Flying Squirrels of the Eastern League, with whom he went 3–2 with a 3.12 ERA in his first eight starts.
 For the 2016 season, Coonrod posted a combined 9–6 record, 2.55 ERA, and 94 strikeouts in 24 games and 141 innings with San Jose and Richmond.

 Entering the 2017 season, Keith Law of ESPN ranked Coonrod the eighth-best prospect within the Giants system.
 He spent the season with the Flying Squirrels, going 4–11 with a 4.69 ERA and 94 strikeouts in 24 games and 103 2/3 innings.
 Coonrod missed most of the 2018 season so that he could recover from Tommy John surgery.
 He returned from rehab at the end of the season to pitch in 10 games for San Jose, posting a 5.40 ERA.

 Coonrod began the 2019 season with the Triple-A Sacramento River Cats, posting a 7.00 ERA in 18 innings.
 Despite being used as a starting pitcher for most of his career, the River Cats used Coonrod as a reliever.